 Lifestyle/Community Integration programs offer supportive environments that focus on enhancing and improving connectedness to everyday life.

-In Mood Disorder & Depression programs the focus is on understanding and managing symptoms of mood disorders in a supportive environment.
+In Mood Disorder & Depression group programs, the focus is on understanding and managing symptoms of mood disorders in a supportive environment.

-Psycho-Social Intervention programs promote psychological development and interaction with social environments,
+Psycho-Social Intervention group programs promote psychological development and interaction with social environments.

 - Adolescent Programs (aged 16-18 years old)